Dental School (BDS) | University of Ibadan, Ibadan, Nigeria, 1986

 JD | Suffolk University Law School, Boston, Massachusetts

-Kalu U. E. Ogbureke is a tenured full Professor of Oral and Maxillofacial/Head and Neck Pathology, and Chair of the Department of Diagnostic and Biomedical Sciences at The University of Texas Health Science Center at Houston, School of Dentistry.
-He also is an Adjunct Professor at Augusta University’s (AU) Dental College of Georgia, and the College of Graduate Studies in Augusta Georgia, Professor Ogbureke holds several visiting professorship at institutions in the United States and abroad.
+Kalu U. E. Ogbureke is a tenured full Professor of Oral and Maxillofacial/Head and Neck Pathology, and Chair of the Department of Diagnostic and Biomedical Sciences at The University of Texas School of Dentistry at Houston (UT-SOD Houston).
+He also is an Adjunct Professor at Augusta University (AU) Dental College of Georgia and the College of Graduate Studies in Augusta Georgia.
+Ogbureke holds several visiting professorships at institutions in the United States and abroad.

-Professor Ogbureke earned his dental degree from the University of Ibadan in Nigeria, a master’s degree in medical sciences from the University of Glasgow in Scotland, a doctor of medical sciences (DMSc, Molecular/Oral Biology) from Harvard University, and a juris doctorate (JD, Law) from Suffolk University Law School in Boston.
+Ogbureke earned his dental degree from the University of Ibadan in Nigeria, a master’s degree in medical science from the University of Glasgow in Scotland, a doctor of medical sciences (DMSc, Molecular/Oral Biology) from Harvard University, and a juris doctorate (JD, Law) from Suffolk University Law School in Boston.
 He earned the fellowship in dental surgery of the Royal College of Surgeons of England (FDSRCS), the Royal College of Physicians and Surgeons of Glasgow (FDSRCPS), and the Royal College of Surgeons of Edinburgh (FDSRCSE).
-Professor Ogbureke also earned a graduate certificate in the Business of Medicine from Johns Hopkins University.
-He completed a 2 ½-year clinical research fellowship at the National Institutes of Health (NIH), Bethesda, Maryland.
-Professor Ogbureke is a board certified diplomate of the American Board of Oral and Maxillofacial Pathology (ABOMP), a fellow of the Royal College of Pathologists of the United Kingdom (FRCPath), a board certified diplomate of the American Board of Medical Malpractice (ABMM) and the American Board of Legal Medicine (ABLM), and a fellow of the American College of Legal Medicine (ACLM).
-He completed the Certificate of Training in Forensic Dentistry program of McGill University, Montreal, Canada.
-Professor Ogbureke has been inducted into the fellowship of the American College of Dentists (FACD).
+Ogbureke also earned a graduate certificate in the Business of Medicine from Johns Hopkins University.
+He completed a 2½-year clinical research fellowship at the National Institutes of Health (NIH), Bethesda, Maryland.
+Ogbureke is a board certified diplomate of the American Board of Oral and Maxillofacial Pathology (ABOMP), a fellow of the Royal College of Pathologists (FRCPath) of the United Kingdom, a board certified diplomate of the American Board of Medical Malpractice (ABMM) and the American Board of Legal Medicine (ABLM), and a fellow of the American College of Legal Medicine (ACLM).
+He underwent training in Forensic Dentistry through the Forensic Dentistry program of McGill University, Montreal, Canada.
+Ogbureke has been inducted into the fellowship of the American College of Dentists (FACD).

-Professor Ogbureke has authored and co-authored several peer reviewed scientific articles in high impact journals and book chapters, and is the Editor and co-author of recently published book titled Oral Cancer.
+Ogbureke has authored and co-authored several peer reviewed scientific articles in high impact journals and book chapters, and is the Editor and co-author of the book titled Oral Cancer.

 Languages Spoken: English